Calgary Flames: Team captains

 McDonald and Risebrough were co-captains in 1983–1984.
-McDonald, Peplinski and Risebrough were tri-captains in 1984–1987.
 McDonald and Peplinski were co-captains in 1987–1989.
 Boughner and Conroy were co-captains for the latter half of the 2001–02 season after Dave Lowry was stripped of the captaincy.

 Honoured members

 Retired numbers

 Lanny McDonald, Mike Vernon, Jarome Iginla, and Miika Kiprusoff are the only Flames to have their numbers retired by the team, while Al MacInnis and Joe Nieuwendyk have had their numbers honoured by the team (they are still in circulation) as part of the Flames' "Forever a Flame" program.
 With the exception of Iginla and Kiprusoff, all of these players were members of the Flames' 1989 Stanley Cup-winning team.